pricingassistant/mrq/docs/index.md

 [MRQ](http://pricingassistant.github.io/mrq) is a distributed task queue for python built on top of mongo, redis and gevent.

+Full documentation is available on [readthedocs](http://mrq.readthedocs.org/en/latest/)

+/!\ MRQ is not yet ready for public use.
+Soon!

 # Why?

 MRQ is an opinionated task queue.
-It aims to be simple and beautiful like http://python-rq.org while having performance close to http://celeryproject.org
+It aims to be simple and beautiful like [RQ](http://python-rq.org) while having performances close to [Celery](http://celeryproject.org)

-MRQ was first developed at http://pricingassistant.com and its initial feature set matches the needs of worker queues with heterogenous jobs (IO-bound & CPU-bound, lots of small tasks & a few large ones).
+MRQ was first developed at [Pricing Assistant](http://pricingassistant.com) and its initial feature set matches the needs of worker queues with heterogenous jobs (IO-bound & CPU-bound, lots of small tasks & a few large ones).

-The main features of MRQ are:
+# Main Features

  * **Simple code:** We originally switched from Celery to RQ because Celery's code was incredibly complex and obscure ([Slides](http://www.slideshare.net/sylvinus/why-and-how-pricing-assistant-migrated-from-celery-to-rq-parispy-2)).
 MRQ should be as easy to understand as RQ and even easier to extend.
  * **Great [dashboard](dashboard.md):** Have visibility and control on everything: queued jobs, current jobs, worker status, ...